Statements

 Impact

 Twenty-three states have now ended the death penalty.
 In 2021, Virginia became the 23rd state and the first Southern state to achieve repeal.
-Red states like Utah and Wyoming are considering ending the practice, as more conservative voices are raising concerns.
+Red states like Utah and Wyoming are considering ending the practice, with more conservative voices raising concerns.
 TADP provides opportunities for critical conversations across Tennessee to create a climate for citizens to move away from the death penalty.
-TADP's work has led to historically low death sentencing, with only three death sentences in Tennessee between 2013-2021 and more voices, including death row exonerees, murder victims' families, correctional staff, and conservatives raising concerns.
+TADP's work has led to historically low death sentencing, with only three death sentences in Tennessee between 2013-2023 and more voices, including death row exonerees, murder victims' families, correctional staff, and conservatives raising concerns.
 TADP is a member of the TASMIE coalition which educates Tennesseans about why those with severe mental illness should be excluded from the death penalty.
 This educational effort led to legislation that passed through a key committee in the 2020 legislative session.
-In 2021, TADP pivoted from our work on severe mental illness to partner with the Tennessee Disability Coalition to educate Tennesseans about why individuals with intellectual disability, like Pervis Payne (a Black man with strong evidence of innocence), should not be executed.
-TADP held 16 virtual events featuring death row exonerees; Mr. Payne's sister Rolanda Holman; as well as his attorney Kelley Henry, to raise awareness about his case.
+In 2021, TADP pivoted from our work on severe mental illness to partner with the Tennessee Disability Coalition to educate Tennesseans about why individuals with intellectual disability, like Pervis Payne (a Black man with strong evidence of innocence), should not be executed and in 2021, legislation to protect those with intellectual disability from execution in Tennessee became law.

-TADP's work to create a climate more conducive to preventing executions contributed to Governor Bill Lee's decision to pause five scheduled executions in 2022 in order for an independent investigation into the problems with the state's lethal injection protocol to be conducted.
-TADP is now educating even more Tennesseans, particularly conservatives, about the system's problems, including lethal injection; creating speaking and media opportunities to share our message; and identifying stakeholders and messengers to publicly speak out about the issue.
-TADP's Community Outreach Coordinator is building partnerships statewide with others working on criminal legal reform and racial justice, educating Tennesseans about the historical connections between racial violence and the death penalty, and empowering communities of color to lead the work for repeal.
-TADP highlights the voices of murder victims' families; exonerees; corrections staff; and communities of color, who are disproportionately impacted by violence and the death penalty, to educate Tennesseans about why we should invest our resources into evidence-based initiatives that actually reduce crime and make our communities safer, such as trauma informed policing, community based violence prevention, and more access to mental health care rather than spending resources on a failed death penalty policy.
+TADP's Community Outreach Coordinator builds partnerships statewide with others working on criminal legal reform and racial justice, educating Tennesseans about the historical connections between racial violence and the death penalty, and empowering communities of color to lead the work for repeal.
+TADP highlights the voices of murder victims' families; exonerees; and communities of color, who are disproportionately impacted by violence, to educate Tennesseans about why we should invest our resources into evidence-based initiatives that actually reduce crime and make our communities safer, such as trauma informed policing, community based violence prevention, and more access to mental health care rather than spending resources on a failed death penalty policy.
+Currently, TADPis partnering with victims' advocates statewide to make the Criminal Injuries Compensation Fund more accessible to those impacted by violence, particularly people of color who are denied compensation at a higher rate.
+Tennessee is currently tied for 5th among the state for the most denials of compensation with a 62% denial rate.
+The CICF is a fund of last resort to assist with burial costs, counseling, and other services to recover from the impact of violent crime.

 Needs